 Instructions

-If you don’t have quick oats you can make them out of old-fashioned oats by pulsing them in a food processor.
-You’ll need 3 cups of quick oats for this recipe so put in 4 cups of old-fashioned rolled oats and pulse them 4-5 times to break them up.
+- If you don’t have quick oats, you can make them from old-fashioned oats by pulsing them in a food processor.
+You’ll need 3 cups of quick oats for this recipe, so put in 4 cups of old-fashioned rolled oats and pulse them 4-5 times to break them up.

-Remove from heat and stir in the peanut butter and blend well.
+- Boil for 1 minute, then remove from heat.
+Stir in the peanut butter and blend well.

-Use a spoon to drop the cookie dough onto the parchment paper and let cool.
+- Use a medium cookie scoop or two spoons to drop the cookie dough onto the parchment paper.
+Allow the cookies to rest and set.

 Notes